molbiodiv/bcdatabaser/docs/parameters.md

  - Output settings: ```--zip```, ```--outdir```

 **Expert options (command line only, and not necessary with Docker):**

 ```--names-dmp-path```, ```--edirect-dir```,```--edirect-batch-size```, ```--krona-bin```, ```--seqfilter-bin```, ```--dispr-bin```

 **Command Line Reference:**

-You can get this information for your version by running `bcdatabaser.pl --help`:
+You can also get this information for your version by running
+`bcdatabaser.pl --help`:

 ```
 Usage: